 Attitudes towards families and marriage form a definitive piece of each, and examining them provides some insight.
 There are, of course, exceptions to every rule, and we’ll be looking at these in broad strokes.

 Not every member of every generation fits each mold exactly.
-However, looking at the larger trends of the divorce rate by generation lets us see how prevailing norms evolve over time.
+However, looking at the larger trends of the divorce rate by generation lets us see how prevailing norms evolve.

 Related Reading: 8 Ways to Prepare for Divorce